MoonlightCapital/MoonlightBot-docs/moderation-commands/clean.md

 # clean

-Delete a large amount of messages within the parameters given
+Delete a large amount of messages.
+Determine which messages are deleted using parameters.
+Parameters are options that distinguish messages such as those that contain a specific phrase.
+Moderators can delete at most 100 messages within the last 14 days.

 ## Required permissions